 Fortunately, according to the American Cancer Society, the rate of diagnosis has slowly decreased over the past 20 years.

 Diagnosis and death from ovarian cancer has varied for people born of the female sex depending on race and ethnicity.
-Between 1999 and 2014, white individuals were more likely to be diagnosed with or die due to ovarian cancer than those from any other ethnic groups.
+Between , white individuals were more likely to be diagnosed with or die due to ovarian cancer than those from any other ethnic groups.

 Black individuals were the next group, followed by Hispanics, Asian American and Pacific Islanders, and people of American Indian or Alaska Native descent.